ashraf27-cmd/Titanic_Predict/README.md

 * Removed duplicate records
 * Dropped the Cabin column due to excessive missing values
 * Filled missing Age values using the median age
-* Filled missing Embarked values using the mode
 * Encoded categorical variables (Sex and Embarked)
 * Removed non-informative columns such as PassengerId, Name, and Ticket